appcelerator-developer-relations/appc-sample-geocoder/README.md

 # Titanium Geocoder Sample
-This is a Titanium sample app demonstrating maps, geolocation and (reverse) geocoding.
-Enter an address to geocode or longpress on the map to reverse geocode and drop a pin on the map.
-As you start the app your current location will be marked with a pin which displays the reverse geocoded address.
+The sample demonstrates maps, geolocation and (reverse) geocoding.
+Enter an address to geocode and drop a pin on the map or longpress anywhere on the map to drop a pin displaying the reverse geocoded address.
+When you start the app your current location will be marked.

 ![screenshots](documentation/screenshots.png)